contactandyc/another-c-library/website/ebook/3-buffer/index.md

 h->length = 0;
 ```

-Set the size to the initial_size passed into the buffer_init function.
+Set the size to the initial\_size passed into the buffer\_init function.
 ```c
 h->size = initial_size;
 ```

-Return the buffer_t object now that it has been properly initialized.
+Return the buffer\_t object now that it has been properly initialized.
 ```c
 return h;
 ```

 You may notice that I don't check the return from malloc.
 If malloc fails, it will return NULL.
 The line after both malloc calls will cause the program to abort, which is the only thing I'd want to do anyway.
-For this reason, there isn't a point in having a line like <i>if(!h) abort();</i>.
+For this reason, there isn't a point in having a line like `if(!h) abort();`.

-The buffer_destroy method frees up the resources used by buffer_init.
+The buffer\_destroy method frees up the resources used by buffer\_init.
 ```c
 void buffer_destroy(buffer_t *h) {
   free(h->data);